ankitthakur007/ankitthakur007/README.md

 * Analyzed Covid-19 vaccination progress with more than `35,000 rows` of data
 * Performed analysis and created **`Bar charts`**, **`Pie charts`**, **`Geo-scatter Plots`** and **`Subplots`** using Plotly
 * Insights like: `“vaccination percentage for top 10 most populous countries”`, `“vaccination progress for top 5 most rich countries”`, `created a mixed subplot to show the different aspects for a country`
+### Web-Scraping: World's top 500 Companies by Market Capitalization ([Project Notebook](https://jovian.ai/ankit-singh/web-scraping-final), [Blog](https://blog.jovian.ai/web-scraping-using-python-and-beautifulsoup-adf43cbdb816?source=your_stories_page----------------------------------------))
+* Used `BeautifulSoup4` and `Requests` library to scrape data of world’s top 500 companies by market cap
+* Created two csv files one for listings of top 500 companies and the second for comparison between their market cap between 4 quarters of a year

+### Machine Learning Project: PUBG Finish Placement Prediction (Ongoing)
+* Working on a dataset with over `4 million` rows, containing information about `45,000+` PUBG matches
+* Built a regression model, made a prediction on the test dataset, scoring `0.08915` on Kaggle leaderboard
+* Experimenting with different ML models - `Ridge`, `Lasso`, `Random Forest`, `XGBoost` and `LightGBM`

+### Excel and Tableau Project: Bookshop Dashboard ([View Excel Sheet](https://docs.google.com/spreadsheets/d/19qpFXytqR7zLh7egjTv3J2_YICIiOXu21czVrKSIIf0/edit?usp=sharing), [View Dashboard](https://public.tableau.com/app/profile/ankit.pratap.singh/viz/BookshopDashboard/BookshopDashboard)
+* Worked on a Bookshop excel workbook.
+* Added three new sheets, created `3 visualizations` and `1 pivot table` to analyze the data.
+* Created a Tableau dashboard with a number of visualizations using analyzed data from the sheet.

 <!--
 **ankitthakur007/ankitthakur007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.